jobonaf/ropas/README.md

 # ropas

-R client for the [OPAS](https://opas.isprambiente.it) (OPen Air System) REST API, maintained by ISPRA (Istituto Superiore per la Protezione e la Ricerca Ambientale).
-Provides access to the Italian national air quality monitoring network: station metadata, series catalogues, and hourly/daily measurements with validity codes.
+R client for the [OPAS](https://opas.isprambiente.it) (OPen Air System) REST API.

+OPAS is a shared platform used within the Italian National System for Environmental Protection (SNPA) for air quality monitoring data management.
+This package provides access to station metadata, time-series catalogues, and validated air quality observations available through the public API.

 ## Installation